Join live or receive a link to the recording and earn a CE certificate

-In this edLeader Panel, Project Tomorrow’s CEO, Dr. Julie A. Evans, will share new Speak Up research findings from 600 district leaders nationwide about their concern levels regarding cyberattacks and the steps they are taking to reduce vulnerabilities.
+In this edLeader Panel, Project Tomorrow’s CEO, Dr. Julie A. Evans, shares new Speak Up research findings from 600 district leaders nationwide about their concern levels regarding cyberattacks and the steps they are taking to reduce vulnerabilities.
 A key finding is the significant disconnect between district administrators and technology leaders on the state of cyber threats to their districts.
-The panel discussion will feature the experiential insights and cold hard advice of two technology leaders with frontline experience safeguarding their districts.
+The panel discussion features the experiential insights and cold hard advice of two technology leaders with frontline experience safeguarding their districts.

-Attendees will gain access to a new national report on the state of K-12 cybersecurity from Project Tomorrow (a collaboration with iboss) and a ready-to-use checklist of immediate steps that should be taken by every K-12 district leader to reduce cyber risks today.
+Viewers gain access to a new national report on the state of K-12 cybersecurity from Project Tomorrow (a collaboration with iboss) and a ready-to-use checklist of immediate steps that should be taken by every K-12 district leader to reduce cyber risks today.
 This special event is highly recommended for superintendents, school board members and district technology leaders.
-There will be time for questions at the end of the presentation.

 About the Presenters